Young and old African artists celebrated at October Gallery shows

 Telling stories

-Telling stories is also the nexus of the works of photographer and director, Dafe Oboro.
+Telling stories is also the goal of the works of photographer and director, Dafe Oboro.
 Nigerian-born Oboro was conscious of how stereotypes can lead to false narratives and perceptions, and set out to reform Africa’s representation in mainstream media through the visual mediums of film and photography.
 His Pour me Water, Pure Water is a series of photographs depicting locals bathing in Lagos after a long day’s work, captured in intricate detail by the camera’s lens.
 Blending artistic expression with realism, the bright images simultaneously critique the lack of access to clean water and celebrate the resilience of Nigerians living in this urban environment.

 Equally eye-catching are the paintings of Ethiopian artist Eyasu Telayneh.
 Gigantic canvases featuring geometric blocks of primary colours, Telayneh’s love of both art and maths are immediately evident in his work.
 As Telayneh told the Ethiopian Reporter, “I get asked what these colours signify and I tell people I work spontaneously.”
 The work he creates, with vibrant layers of paint in a rainbow of hues, is a response to his visualisation of the world around him and is “intended to engage viewers in a conversation” through which they can explore emotions and feelings.
 Private Reputation of Colours is painted in bold brushstrokes, and its stark shapes initially trick the eye into appearing three-dimensional.
 Deliberately ambiguous, they could be people or perhaps objects – that is up to the viewer’s perception.